JaneaSystems/nodejs-mobile-cordova/README.md

 $ cd HelloCordova
 $ cordova platform add ios
 $ cordova plugin add nodejs-mobile-cordova
+$ cordova plugin add cordova-plugin-console
 ```
 You can either manually create the `./www/nodejs-project/` folder, the `./www/nodejs-project/main.js` file and edit `./www/js/index.js` or use the provided helper script to do it automatically.
+The helper script copies a more extended sample compared to the one provided with the manual steps.

 ---
 #### Set up project files using the helper script